pyrylss/Visual-Question-Answering/README.md

 ---

 ## **Run the Code**
-Before running the code, you need to download the LLaMA weights and convert them to the Hugging Face Transformers format.
+Before running the code, you need to download the LLaMA weights 2 in the Hugging Face Transformers format from [here](https://huggingface.co/meta-llama/Llama-2-13b-hf).
 Download MSCOCO 2014 and 2017 datasets from [here](https://cocodataset.org/#download) and put them to dataset folder.
 MSCOCO 2017 is not needed if you only experiment with OK-VQA.

 The datasets folder should have the following structure: